deadlock-delegate/detective/README.md

 ⚠️ This plugin logs a lot of messages ⚠️

-Due to logging a lot of things we suggest you modify the settings for the winston logger otherwise you might not have logs that will be few days old/
+Due to logging a lot of things we suggest you modify the settings for the winston logger otherwise you might not have logs that will be few days old.

 ## Installation